 Gareth M. Thomas, Ph.D

-Gareth is an Assistant Professor in the Shriners Hospitals Pediatric Research Center at Temple University School of Medicine, Philadelphia.
-He is also a member of Temple’s Anatomy and Cell Biology Department.
+Gareth is an Associate Professor in the Shriners Hospitals Pediatric Research Center at Temple University School of Medicine, Philadelphia.
+He is also a member of the new Department of Neural Sciences.
 Gareth obtained his undergraduate degree from the University of Cambridge and then did his graduate research in the laboratory of Sir Philip Cohen, a world leader in the field of protein kinase signaling.
 Gareth was then awarded a Wellcome Trust Fellowship to join the laboratory of Dr. Rick Huganir, Chair of the Department of Neuroscience at Johns Hopkins School of Medicine.
 In the Huganir Lab, Gareth developed an interest in the roles of the protein-lipid modification palmitoylation in the regulation of neuronal synapses.
 This work led to several key papers focusing on palmitoylation-dependent targeting of neurotransmitter receptors.
 Now, Gareth’s own laboratory combines the skills learned from the Cohen and Huganir Labs to focus on a largely unexplored area, namely how palmitoylation controls the localization and activity of neuronal protein kinases and other signaling enzymes.
 This work has broad implications for our understanding of how neuronal signaling is regulated in both health and disease.

 Current Lab Members